DongHan9722/Spectral-Image-Segmentation-and-Visualization/README.md

 ### Requirement file

 - requirements.txt
-This requirements file includes all the  **python packages are required to run the project**graphs and plots generated after training the UNet segmentation models.
+   -This requirements file includes all the  **python packages are required to run the project**graphs and plots generated after training the UNet segmentation models.

 ### Data

 - DataSets
-The input data needed for segmentation in this folder.
+   -The input data needed for segmentation in this folder.

 ### Results

 - SegmentationResults
-The segmentation results saved in this folder
+   -The segmentation results saved in this folder

 ### GUI part

 - UI
-In this folder, there are several file about layout of GUI
+   -In this folder, there are several file about layout of GUI

 - main_gui.py
-This is main python file to run the GUI
+   -This is main python file to run the GUI

 ### User Guide
 <img width="763" alt="user_guide" src="https://user-images.githubusercontent.com/80296065/141322987-cced013e-7dca-480c-b41c-100c8ec0b0ad.png">